 Webhooks: Connecting SuperSaaS to other websites

 Webhooks are user-defined callbacks that inform other applications or websites about events happening on your SuperSaaS account in near real-time.
-A popular use is to send email via another server.

 A few examples of how you can use a webhook: